LisRosnes/swe-group2-frontend/README.md

 - Features tools for team customization and management

 ### Profile Page
-When users click the Profile button:
+*not currently connected to backend, just uses dummy data* When users click the Profile button:
 - Shows user's personal information
 - Displays history of user's comments and activities